The Muzychi Expanded History project /

 The residency program doesn't require something particular be done within the context of the place where the artist is staying.
 I invite people just for their presence here – just to be themselves, just to be in Muzychi.
 That is why a book called ‘Expanded History of Muzychi’ is planned be published.
 The book will consist of information about all residents of the program — their biographies, descriptions of their art, and their notes about Muzychi — in metaphor way their presence here expands the history of the place.
 The book is supposed to be in Ukrainian and presented to a local audience in the village.

 Lugova Street 9a, Muzychi Village, Kyiv Oblast, 08125, Ukraine

 Buses #727 and #762 run every 25 minutes from Kyiv subway station Nyvky to Muzychi.
-Travel time is 40 minutes and the bus stop is a 20 minute walk from the studio.
+Travel time is 40 — 60 minutes (depends on traffic) and the bus stop is a 20 minute walk from the studio.

 We provide only the mentioned studio.

 We have no deadlines; just write us before 16 of March.

 For a minimum period of tree weeks and a maximum of two months.
 Only in exceptional case a period of less than two weeks is possible.

 The Muzychi Expanded History project is a private residency program supported by the Spiritual Values Institute.